Mutual Broadcasting System

-Of the four national networks of American radio's classic era, Mutual had for decades the largest number of affiliates, but the least certain financial position (which prevented Mutual from expanding into television broadcasting after World War II, as NBC, CBS and ABC did).
-For the first 18 years of its existence, Mutual was owned and operated as a cooperative (a system similar to that of today's National Public Radio), setting the network apart from its corporate owned competitors.
+Of the six national & four major networks of American radio's classic era, Mutual had for decades the largest number of affiliates but the least certain financial position (though it didn't prevent Mutual from expanding into television broadcasting after World War II, as NBC, CBS and ABC did, but it meant Mutual's attempt was short-lived).
+For the first 18 years of its existence, Mutual was owned and operated as a cooperative (a system similar to that of today's National Public Radio (and its television counterpart, the Public Broadcasting Service)), setting the network apart from its corporate-owned competitors.
 Mutual's member stations shared their own original programming, transmission and promotion expenses, and advertising revenues.
 From December 30, 1936, when it debuted in the West, the Mutual Broadcasting System had affiliates from coast to coast.
 Its business structure would change after General Tire assumed majority ownership in 1952 through a series of regional and individual station acquisitions.

 Once General Tire sold the network in 1957 to a syndicate led by Dr. Armand Hammer, Mutual's ownership was largely disconnected from the stations it served, leading to a more conventional, top-down model of program production and distribution.
 Due to the multiple sales of the network that followed, Mutual was once described in Broadcasting magazine as "often traded".
-After a group that involved Hal Roach Studios purchased Mutual from Hammer's group, the new executive team was charged with accepting money to use Mutual as a vehicle for foreign propaganda while the network suffered significant financial losses and affiliate defections.
-Concurrently filing for Chapter 11 bankruptcy and sold twice in the span of four months for purposes of raising enough money to remain operational, the network's reputation was severely damaged but soon rebounded under succeeding owner 3M Company.
-Sold to private interests in 1966 and again to Amway in 1977, Mutual purchased two radio stations in New York and Chicago entering the 1980s, only to sell them after Amway's interest in broadcasting began to fade.
-Radio syndicator Westwood One acquired Mutual in 1985 and NBC Radio in 1987, merging the two networks together; throughout the 1990s, Mutual was gradually assimilated into Westwood One's operations until the name was finally retired.
+After a group that involved Hal Roach Studios purchased Mutual from Hammer's group, the new executive team was charged with accepting money to use Mutual as a vehicle for foreign propaganda on behalf of Rafael Trujillo's dictatorship in the Third Dominican Republic, while the network suffered significant financial losses and affiliate defections.
+Concurrently filing for Chapter 11 bankruptcy and selling twice in the span of four months for purposes of raising enough money to remain operational, the network's reputation was severely damaged but soon rebounded under its succeeding owner, 3M Company.
+Sold to private interests in 1966 and again to Amway in 1977, Mutual purchased two radio stations in New York and Chicago in the 1980s, only to sell them after Amway's interest in radio broadcasting began to wane.
+In 1985, Radio syndicator Westwood One acquired Mutual and in 1987, the NBC Radio, gradually assimilating both network's operations.
+Westwood One finally retired the Mutual name in April, 1999.